 These compounds have anti-inflammatory properties that can reduce inflammation of the gut wall, thus improving the wall’s ability to inhibit the passage of toxins into the bloodstream.

-These compounds have also been associated with improved management of inflammatory bowel syndrome and a decreased risk of colon cancer and infections.
+These phytochemicals are associated with improved management of inflammatory bowel syndrome and a decreased risk of colon cancer and infections.

 The “quality” of dietary protein is best measured by the Protein Digestibility-Corrected Amino Acid Score (PDCAAS) which factors in both the essential amino acid present and their digestibility.
 Moringa has the highest ranking of 1 on the PDCAAS scale of 0-1.

 10. Moringa Easily Fits Into Your Daily Nutrition Plan

 Moringa is the perfect complement to a healthy lifestyle.
 Millions of people use this plant to consume the nutrients they need to thrive.

 Over 60% of Americans say that incorporating more vegetables into their diet is their #1 priority, but many find it difficult to get their greens at meals other than dinner.

 Moringa is extremely versatile and can be added to nearly any dish – sweet or savory.
 It’s also a convenient way to add vegetables to any meal, whether a baked casserole or pasta sauce.
 Here’s 10 ways to add moringa and “sneaky greens” into your daily routine.